united medicare advisors logo dark

 The Medicare appeals process for Part A and Part B has multiple steps.
 You may receive a satisfactory decision after the first step, but if you don’t, you’ll need to pursue your appeal for as long as necessary until you get the decision you deserve.

-• Appeals Level 1: Also known as redetermination, this initial appeal level requires you to start the process by contacting the company that handles Medicare claims.
+1st Level: Redetermination 14 days This initial appeal level requires you to start the process by contacting the company that handles Medicare claims.
 You’ll typically get an answer within 14 days.

-• Appeals Level 3: If you disagree with the QIC decision, you can request an Administrative Law Judge (ALJ) hearing within 60 days.
+3rd Level: Hearing 60 days If you disagree with the QIC decision, you can request an Administrative Law Judge (ALJ) hearing within 60 days.

-• Appeals Level 5: If you disagree with the Appeals Council decision, you can request a judicial review by a federal district court within 60 days.
+5th Level: Federal District Court 60 days If you disagree with the Appeals Council decision, you can request a judicial review by a federal district court within 60 days.

 If you need to file an appeal for Medicare Part C or Part D, keep in mind that the process may have fewer steps.
 Always contact your plan to confirm the timeline, the process, and how to submit your appeal.

-How to Start the Medicare Appeals Process
+How to start the Medicare appeals process

 The appeals process for Original Medicare is relatively transparent, and your plan is required to tell you how to file an appeal.
 While the process can take up to 14 days, you may have the right to request a faster decision.
 For instance, if waiting for an appeal will put your health in serious jeopardy, you can request an answer within 72 hours.